Introduction

 About Namada

-- ZCash-like transfers for any assets (fungible and non-fungible)
+- Zcash-like transfers for any assets (fungible and non-fungible)

 - Rewarded usage of privacy as a public good